Volunteer at the Spay/Neuter Clinic

 How to Become a Volunteer

-Step 1: Attend Volunteer Information Session at the Milwaukee Campus.
-The Volunteer Information Session will give you the opportunity to hear about our organization, our volunteer program and expectations, and what our current needs are.
-Please register for an upcoming Milwaukee Volunteer Info session on our calendar here.
+Step 1: Watch the Volunteer Information Session video when it becomes available.
+The link will be provided here.
+The Volunteer Information Session video will give you the opportunity to hear about our organization, our volunteer program and expectations, and what our current needs are.

 Frequently Asked Questions